RobPo/PaperiNode/readme.md

-PaperiNode - E-Paper Node for LoRaWAN
+PaperiNode - Self-powered E-Paper Node for LoRaWAN
 ===============================================================

 Welcome to the docs!
 This is an Arduino Library for PaperiNode, a TTN-connected 1.1” E-Paper Node which is powered by ambient light and thus energy-autark.